paulmarrington/lispz/doc/bootstrap.md

 The owner is prepended to the response to a menu selection so that the correct component can respond.

 # Trees

+A tree provides an identical interface to a menu.
+Visually all levels to the current selection remain displayed.
+Selecting a branch will toggle it opened or closed.
+Selecting a leaf will send a message to the owning component.

 # Side-bar

+A side-bar is a slide-in draw.
+When hidden it displays a string down the left side of the screen.
+Clicking on the 3-bars icon at the top will slide the panel in and out.